Sephirot-Yesod/lumaa-spring-2025-ai-ml/README.md

-# Movie Recommendation System
+# Movie Title Finder: Identify Your Movie Based on a Description
+Have you ever had those times when you are **really** trying to recomend a movie to a friend? but you happened to **FORGET** its name?
+No worries, this project is to solve exactly that problem!
+As long as you have a **vague memory** of what the movie is about, we will help you find its title!

 This project implements a **content-based movie recommendation system** using **TF-IDF** (Term Frequency-Inverse Document Frequency) and **cosine similarity**.
-It takes a dataset of **top 500 IMDB movies**, processes their descriptions, and recommends the most relevant movies based on a user's input query.
+It takes a dataset of **top 500 IMDB movies**, processes the, and recommends the most relevant movies based on a user's input query.

 ## Features

 - **Preprocess movie descriptions** using `gensim` text processing tools.
 - **Build a TF-IDF model** for feature extraction.
 - **Compute similarities** using a **cosine similarity matrix**.
-- **Recommend movies** based on user input.
+- **Provide movie title** based on user input.

 ## Installation

 ### Prerequisites

-Ensure you have Python 3 installed along with the required dependencies:
+Ensure you have Python 3.10 (gensim is **not yet compatible** with the newest version of Python!) installed along with the required dependencies:

 ```bash
 pip install pandas numpy gensim argparse